NikitaOrliak/Bang_Olufsen_landing-page/README.md

-# Landing page

-Bang & Olufsen landing page.
+# LBang & Olufsen landing page

 Technologies that were used:
 - HTML